Fellowship Overview

 Professional Development Experiences (PDEs)

-Up to 100 competitively-selected Fellows work with private, public, and non-profit organizations for six weeks.
+Fellows may apply for the opportunity to work with private, public, and non-profit organizations for up to six weeks, either immediately following the Summit during their Fellowship or as Alumni.
 Both Fellows and Hosts benefit from discussing shared issues and challenges in their sectors, broadening their perspectives, and positioning U.S. organizations for international engagement.
 Learn more about PDEs.

 Reciprocal Exchanges

-U.S. citizens have the opportunity to apply to travel to Africa to collaborate on projects with Fellows, building upon connections initiated during the program.
+U.S. citizens have the opportunity to apply to implement projects in sub-Saharan African countries to continue collaborative work with Fellowship Alumni on the continent.
 These partnerships and professional connections are intended to form lasting relationships, expand markets and networks, and increase mutual understanding.
 Learn more about Reciprocal Exchanges.

 Opportunities for Alumni

-Fellowship Alumni continue to build the skills and connections developed during the program through access to ongoing professional development, networking, and collaboration opportunities with support from the U.S. Department of State and affiliated partners.
+Fellowship Alumni continue to build the skills and connections developed during the program through access to ongoing in-person and virtual professional development, networking, and collaboration opportunities with support from the U.S. Department of State and affiliated partners.
 Learn more about opportunities for Alumni.